Shashank-drz/Network-Security-Monitor/readme.md

 ## Overview

-NetMon is a powerful, containerized Network Security Monitoring (NSM) suite designed for real-time analysis of network traffic.
+NetMon is a containerized Network Security Monitoring (NSM) suite designed for real-time analysis of network traffic.
 It uses the Suricata IDS engine to generate alerts from PCAP files, which are then processed by a stateful C++ correlation engine.
 This allows for fflexible and real time analysis of security events, with the results visualized on a Grafana dashboard.

 ## Key Features